pan-ontologies/esrf-ontologies/doc/bliss.rst

         setup_global.ascan(setup_global.energy, start, stop, intervals, count_time, scan_info=scan_info)

-Adding the same technique to a dataset several times is not a problem.
+Adding the same technique to a dataset several times is not a problem; a unique list of techniques is maintained, preventing duplicates.